Loki-Astari/loki-astari.github.io/source/_posts/2016-02-29-vector-resource-management-ii-copy-assignment.markdown

 };
 ```

-# Allocating more storage
+#Resizing Underling buffer

 When pushing data into the array we need to verify that capacity has not been exceeded.
+If it has then we to allocate more capacity then copy the current content into the new buffer and destroy the old buffer, after calling the destructor on all elements.

+##Using Copy and Swap
-If it has then we to allocate more capacity then copy the current content into the new buffer.
-This operation is exceedingly similar to the copy assignment operator.
-As a result the best solution looks very similar and we use a temporary object to hold the new state while we are creating it.
-Then swap the state of the current object with the temporary on completion.
-The temporary objects destructor will then take care of clean up (even if there is an exception).
+This operation is exceedingly similar to the description we did with the copy assignment operator.
+As a result the best solution looks very similar and used the Copy and Swap Idiom.

 ```cpp Vector Reallocating Buffer
 class Vector